-2.5 Relevance of National-Level Perceptions

-Our global survey studies gender norms at the national level.
-However, the extensive literature on social influence, and in particular, social image concerns, has established that perceptions about local peers causally influence a wide range of behavior (Bursztyn and Jensen, 2017).
-An important question is therefore whether perceptions about gender norms at the national level also matter for understanding local-level perceptions.
+Relevance of National-Level Perceptions for reference Group Our global survey studies gender norms at the national level.
+However, the extensive literature on social influence, and in particular, social image concerns, has established that perceptions about local peers causally influence a wide range of behaviors (Bursztyn and Jensen, 2017).
+In this sense, co-nationals may not always be a relevant reference network (Bicchieri, 2016).
+An important question is therefore whether perceptions about gender norms at the national level also matter for understanding local-level perceptions, which may better represent one's reference group.
 To study this we complemented the global study with an incentivized online experiment studying the relationship between national-level and local-level perceptions.
 We decided to focus on studying this relationship for the affirmative action policy in a country with relatively high gender equality (United States) since there is already evidence on how national-level perceptions affect local-level perceptions for the basic freedom policy in a country with low gender equality (Bursztyn, González and Yanagizawa-Drott, 2020).